anchore/oss-docs/content/docs/user-guides/license/_index.md

 +++
 title = "License Scanning"
-description = "License Scanning User Guide." weight = 41
-tags = ["syft", "grant", "licenses"] url = "docs/userguides/license"
+description = "Learn how to scan container images and filesystems for software licenses.
+This guide covers license detection, compliance checking, and managing open source license obligations across your dependencies." weight = 41 tags = ["syft", "grant", "licenses"] url = "docs/user-guides/license"
 +++

 License scanning involves automatically identifying and analyzing the licenses associated with the various software components used in a project.